mochen862/mochen862/README.md

 ### Hi there 👋

-My name is Mo Chen and I work as a Data & Analytics Analyst within the Financial Services Industry.
-I have a Bachelor’s degree in Economics and a Master’s degree in Finance and Economics.
+My name is Mo Chen and I work as a 📊 Data & Analytics Analyst within the 💵 Financial Services Industry.
+I have a Bachelor’s degree in Economics and a 📖 Master’s degree in Finance and Economics.

+I really enjoy connecting with like-minded data people, sharing my skills, experience and personal journey within the world of data - which is why I started my YouTube channel [@data with mo](https://www.youtube.com/@datawithmo).

 <!--
 **mochen862/mochen862** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.